odoo/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Argentinean Localization --> Validate document in the AFIP`, considering the following levels:

 - :guilabel:`Not available:` the verification is not done (this is the default value);
 - :guilabel:`Available:` the verification is done.
-In case the number is not valid it, only displays a warning but still allows the vendor bill to be posted;
+In case the number is not valid, it only displays a warning but still allows the vendor bill to be posted;
-- :guilabel:`Required:` the verification is done and it does not allow the user to post the vendor bill if the document number is not valid.
+- :guilabel:`Required:` the verification is done, and it does not allow the user to post the vendor bill if the document number is not valid.

 .. image:: argentina/verify-vendor-bills.png